JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Tuning_the_Inner_and_Outer_Life.md

 The inner life is most real when it is _creative_.
 The highest products of the soul/spirit are surprises to the mind, often transcending what education, culture or mores would have predicted.
 Auto-revelation may be contrary to the current beliefs of the medium, as was the case with the person who acted as the channel for the highly creative text, _The Course of Miracles_.
 This person was an avowed agnostic.

 Spiritual attunement involves a tuning in to the most elusive currents of the mind.
 The Thought Adjuster's leadings are never imposed, and these impulses are easily lost in the material currents of the mind.
-Our first contacts may be sensational experiences, that can even “...blind the creature...”([UB 110:4.5](/en/The_Urantia_Book/110#p4_5)), but these currents are always admixed with lower emotions and intellectual tendencies, much as the Adjuster content of the dream life is contaminated with “...the pressure of unexpressed emotions...” and “... unexpressed desires.” ([UB 110:5.4](/en/The_Urantia_Book/110#p5_4))
+Our first contacts may be sensational experiences, that can even “...blind the creature...”(<a id="a82_300"></a>[UB 110:4.5](/en/The_Urantia_Book/110#p4_5)), but these currents are always admixed with lower emotions and intellectual tendencies, much as the Adjuster content of the dream life is contaminated with “...the pressure of unexpressed emotions...” and “... unexpressed desires.” (<a id="a82_578"></a>[UB 110:5.4](/en/The_Urantia_Book/110#p5_4))

 Finally, the inner life is _synergistic_.
 Imagination is essential to the development of faith; faith deploys all of the faculties and all of the senses.
 Faith is a condition of the whole person.